Skip to main content

 Key trends

-• The proportions of primary care and emergency department visits for respiratory symptoms have decreased and remained low.
+• The proportions of emergency department and primary care visits for respiratory illness continue to decrease and are at moderate levels.

 National and international context